mlb5000/CFunctionWrapperGenerator/README.md

     See the provided cfunctions.txt file for examples.

     include_path            [Default: The INCLUDE environment variable] C compiler include path.
 This should be a list of directories separated by ';' on Windows and ':' on Unix

     generateGmock           [Default: True] Whether or not to generate GMock style mock classes

     base_namespace          [Default: ''] Base class namespace

     mock_namespace          [Default: 'Mock'] Name of mock namespace.
 Fully qualified namespace will become base_namespace::mock_namespace

     component_namespace     [Default: 'Component'] Name of component namespace.
 Fully qualified namespace will become base_namespace::component_namespace

     funcPrefix              [Default: 'my'] Prefix to wrapper functions.
 This is used to prevent colliding with the wrapped C function

     component_suffix        [Default: 'Wrapper'] Suffix that will be appended to class names of generated Component classes

     base_include            [Default: 'src/Base'] Base include directory where generated wrappers will be stored

     interface_dir           [Default: ''] Directory (relative to base_include) where the ICWrappers interface file will be written

-    component_dir           [Default: 'Component'] Directory (relative to base_include) where the component CWrappers file should be written to
+    component_dir           [Default: 'Component'] Directory (relative to base_include) where the component CWrappers file should be written

-    mock_dir                [Default: 'Mock'] Directory (relative to base_include) where the mock CWrappers file should be written to.
+    mock_dir                [Default: 'Mock'] Directory (relative to base_include) where the mock CWrappers file should be written.
 Must be different than component_dir.

 h2.
 Limitations